Jewish Humor

 “You’re not a young boy, you’re an old man.”

-“And generals they don’t need?”
+“Oh?” replies the voice, “And generals they don’t need?”

 In nineteenth century Czarist Russia, a plan was devised to convert